 I’m not casting stones here.
 I spent plenty of my younger years flushing things down the sink, from plate scrapings to burnt-on food.
 And yes, the fat too.
 I figured if I used hot water it would simply flush that fat away safely.

 Clogged Pipe Disaster

 This fat solidifies over time and can easily clog your pipes.
-This will necessitate hiring a plumber to come rectify the problem you’ve inadvertently created.
+That will necessitate hiring a plumber to come rectify the problem you’ve inadvertently created for yourself.